cmichi/stellar-slack-payment-notifications/README.md

-# Stellar Payment Subscription Bot
+# Stellar Payment Notifications Slack App

 ![Animation](https://github.com/cmichi/stellar-slack-subscriptions/raw/master/images/animation.gif)

 I am building this Slack App for the [Stellar Build Challenge](https://www.stellar.org/lumens/build/) of March 2018.

-_Project Status: Works.
+_Project Status:_ Works.
 I'm in the process of finishing it up to hand it into the Slack App directory.
 So there might be some things which change in the coming days.
-You can add the Slack integration here:_
+You can add the Slack integration here:

 [![Add to Slack](https://platform.slack-edge.com/img/add_to_slack.png)](https://slack.com/oauth/authorize?client_id=308656001463.308680541383&scope=commands,chat:write:bot,bot)